panurge-ws/ng-imago/README.md

 ### **Pixel density support (Retina)**

-If you want to support Pixel density, you can simply set two URLs (comma separated) in the attribute: if one of them has the "**@2x**" suffix in the name, Ng-Imago will load that in screen with pixel density > 1.
+If you want to support different Pixel densities, you can simply set two URLs (comma separated) in the attribute: if one of them has the "**@2x**" suffix in the name, Ng-Imago will load that in screens with pixel density > 1.
 ```html
 <img ng-imago
      medium="default.jpg,default@2x.jpg"  />